-In The Mill, The Kitchen is Third Window Brewing Co.’s sister eatery, also offering a menu of quality bites.
+In The Mill, The Kitchen is Third Window Brewing Co.’s sister eatery, also offering a menu of quality bites that includes out-of-this-world Smashburgers and a weekly pop-up of Central Coast Shawarma brought to you by Tamar Santa Barbara.
 On that same block, Rose Café is Santa Barbara’s original Mexican restaurant.
 Over on Olive Street, Arnoldi’s Café is a longtime local institution for cozy Italian fare.
 And Ah Juice Organic Café is the neighborhood’s go-to for super clean, healthy eats.

 SPOTS TO SHOP:

 Stock up on chocolate bars, truffles, bonbons and more at “Like a Local” insider Mike Orlando’s Twenty-Four Blackbirds chocolate shop.
 The entrepreneurial chocolatier exemplifies the groundbreaking spirit of the ‘hood—whether he’s charting new territory in California’s artisan chocolate movement or working with local restaurants, breweries and coffee roasters on mash-up collaborations.
 While you’re visiting, take the self-guided tour to learn about the bean-to-bar process of making single origin dark chocolate by hand from scratch.

 In the market for some wheels?
 Ooty’s Scooters carries a large selection of scooters that are perfect for stylish commuters.

 Keefrider Custom Furniture welcomes potential customers to visit by appointment to browse and buy handcrafted, custom furnature.
 Continue your home décor shopping at Steve Handleman Studios on Milpas which specializes in wrought iron lighting, décor and hardware.